root-tanishq/autorev.sh/README.md

 # autorev.sh
+> The ReadMe is not uptodate according to tool

+> tool is easy

 The Python Script will generate a (.)extension file with reverse shell codes then you can execute the script on the target [support windows and linux both]
 ## Generating linux
 ```